Ford Sayre BKL Introductory Guide to Nordic Ski Equipment

 The Importance of Proper Ski Fit

 The single most important determinant of ski performance for both pure enjoyment and racing performance is proper ski fit.
 Selecting a ski that fits your skier well is much more important than the brand you choose.
-Fit refers to matching a ski’s characteristics to a skier’s characteristics and the snow conditions.
-For BKL, we are looking for a ski that matches the skier’s weight, height, skiing style, and experience and that will perform reasonably well in a wide range of snow conditions.
+For BKL, we are looking for a ski that matches the skier’s weight, height, and experience and that will perform reasonably well in a wide range of snow conditions.

 How tall is your skier and how much does he or she weigh now with ski clothes and boots?
 But wait, these skiers are growing!
 What will her or his measurements be in January and February during the heart of ski season?
 Based on data from boys and girls normal growth tables, you can expect girls age 5-12 to add about 4% in weight and 2% in height over 4 months.
 For girls age 13 the change is roughly 3% in weight and 1% in height.
 For girls age 14 the change is roughly 2% in weight and 1% in height.
 Boys four-month average change in weight is 4% and 3% for ages 5-14 and age 15, respectively.
 BKL-age boy’s 4-month height changes are between 1 and 2%.

-Ski sizing charts from the different manufacturers can be found on their websites (see the links on the next page).
+Ski sizing charts from the different manufacturers can be found on their websites.
 Use these charts to determine the likely ski size you will need.
 Looking through this information ahead of time will allow you to focus your questions on team night to the kind of information you need to select a brand and price point.

 Most brands now offer flex ratings for at least their top-end junior skis.
 These may be reported as measured values (usually given in kg) or relative values (e.g. soft, medium, hard).
 The flex value will differ for skate and classic skis.
 An approximate flex value for a beginner classic ski would be 55% of the skier’s weight in kilograms.
 For a more advanced skier the flex value would be closer to 60% of the skier’s weight.
 Flex values for skate skis tend to range from 120% (beginner) to 130% (advanced).
 Be sure to ask the brand representative to help you identify an appropriate flex rating for your skier’s anticipated weight, experience, and skiing style.
 Write down this information and include the flex number or flex range on your Omer and Bob’s order form.
 If you are purchasing from stock in a store or at a ski-swap, test the fit in the shop to make sure the ski has the right flex characteristics.